AI Keyboard Apps for Dyslexia: Making Writing Easier in 2026

 3. SwiftKey

-Microsoft's SwiftKey provides strong prediction capabilities and learns from your writing style.
+Microsoft's SwiftKey provides strong prediction capabilities powered by advanced machine learning models.
+In early 2026, Microsoft integrated Copilot AI features into SwiftKey, enabling more contextual suggestions.
 Its bilingual support is particularly helpful for dyslexic users who work with multiple languages.
 However, some aspects of the app may present challenges for dyslexic users.

 - Adaptive learning technology